pisv/gethandly.wiki-playground/Step-One.md

 provided by Handly for handle-based model elements.

-Also, we make our root element, represented by the class `FooModel`, implement `IModel`, indicating that the root element will also serve as the *model object* in our model.
+Also, we make our root element, represented by the class `FooModel`, implement `IModelImpl`, indicating that the root element will also serve as the *model object* in our model.
 The model object is the common owner of all elements of a model.
 In general, there is no requirement for the model object itself to be an element, but in this case we merge it with the root element for convenience.
-Note that we are careful to not expose this implementation detail in the API, so `IFooModel` does not extend `IModel`.

 At the moment, the code doesn't yet compile.
 We need to fill in the blanks and complete the implementation by providing the appropriate constructors